Do Bigha Zamin: Plot

 Shambhu now struggles to get the money.
 He is unable to get a loan because he has no collateral.
 One of his friends gives him an idea to go to Calcutta (now Kolkata) and try to get a job to earn enough money to pay off his debt.
 Shambhu likes this idea but faces resistance from his wife as she is pregnant and does not want to live away from him.
 Shambhu persuades her that he'll be gone for only 3 months and it would benefit his family and the soon-to-be-born baby.
 Kanhaiya wants to join his father too, but Shambhu refuses and scolds him.
-On the train to Calcutta, Shambhu finds Kanhaiya hiding in it, hitchhiking or as a stowaway and after a brief confrontation agrees to take Kanhaiya with him.
+On the train to Calcutta, Shambhu finds Kanhaiya hiding in it, hitchhiking or as a stowaway, and after a brief confrontation agrees to take Kanhaiya with him.

 In Calcutta, Shambhu and Kanhaiya have a harsh welcome.
 Nobody is willing to talk with them, let alone help them.
 Kanhaiya befriends a street-side shoe-shiner named Lalu Ustad.
 They even lose their last possessions while they are asleep on the footpath.
 Kanhaiya falls ill and Shambhu ends up renting a small room in the slums with the help of a tea vendor and the landlady's adopted grandchild, Rani.
 To pay the rent, Shambhu works as a coolie.
 Shambhu befriends an old Rickshaw Puller, who helps him get a license as a Rickshaw Puller.
 Kanhaiya tries to help his family by taking up shoe-shining with the help of the old Rickshaw Puller and Lalu.
 Back in the village, Parvati and Gangu survive on eating water chestnuts picked from the local river.
 She seeks help from Thakurain to write letters to Shambhu and stay in touch.

 Near the end of the third month, Shambhu becomes desperate about earning and saving money.
 One day, a man asks Shambhu to chase another rickshaw that is carrying his girlfriend.
 Shambhu is asked to pull the rickshaw very fast for more money.
 The rickshaw loses a wheel and Shambhu meets with an accident.
 Looking at the condition of his father, Kanhaiya joins a pickpocket to earn quick money.
-Shambhu gets angry on learning this and beats Kanhaiya.
+Shambhu gets angry upon learning this and beats Kanhaiya.
 Meanwhile, Parvati gets worried since she receives no letters or money from Shambhu and the landlord's accountant accuses Shambhu of forgetting his family.
 She ends up working at a local construction site and is devastated when she receives news of Shambhu's accident.
 Finally, Parvati decides to visit Shambhu in the city even though Gangu is bedridden and has a high fever.